Badger-MEILI/MEILI-Travel-Diary/README.md

  - AngularJS is used in a very hacky way, that should change
  - Secure the password field when communicating to the MEILI Database
  - Responsive design
- - remove / improve the in-memory storage of the trips that are being annotated to maintain consistency with the remote database
+ - Remove / improve the in-memory storage of the trips that are being annotated to maintain consistency with the remote database
+ - Look into licensing of images and clipart

 Need help setting up MEILI in production
 ----